ReCoded-Org/iraq-bc-movies-project-students/README.md

 - checkout this for more info about the search api endpoint https://developers.themoviedb.org/3/search/search-movies

-- In the `Main` component send the movies to another component that will render the movies and lets call it MoviesGrid.
+- In the `Main` component send the movies to another component that will render the movies and lets call it `MoviesGrid`.
-- In the MoviesGrid map each movie to another component called MovieItem.
+- In the `MoviesGrid` map each movie to another component called `MovieItem`.

 ### Homework

 - Go to the TMDB documentations and see how you can get all the genres (the categories) and how to get popular movies in this category
+- add a button in the navbar, when clicked it should fetch the genres
-- Fetch the categories and put them inside a dropdown inside the NavBar
+- Render the genres as options inside the genres dropdown
 - when you change categories from the dropdown it should fetch the popular movies in that category

 # Version 2

-Updated Jun 24, 4:30 pm
+Updated Jun 25, 2:00 pm

 ### What to do in class